-The Law Office of David T. Sulzbacher provides the full range of research, brief writing, and other back office services to support criminal defense attorneys representing clients in state and federal courts throughout the country.
+The Law Office of David T. Sulzbacher provides the full range of research, brief writing, and other back office services to support criminal defense and plaintiffs’ attorneys representing clients in state and federal courts throughout the country.
 Using my research and writing services is simple, seamless, affordable, and effective.
 Once you have hired me on a project, just upload the documents I will need to my sync.com account (or the file-sharing platform of your choice), let me know what you want as a finished product, and relax knowing the task is in good hands.
-Basically, I do for private criminal defense attorneys what legal research and writing specialists do for large federal defender offices.

 I am confident that you will find the quality of my work product to be as good or better than any you come across in the regular course of your practice.
 So much so that I will write off up to 10 hours of my time if you are unsatisfied with the final product for any reason.